 Employees can craft in three ways:

-1. Task Crafting: this means adjusting the number, type, or nature of tasks that make up their work so that they better align to peoples’ interests, strengths, and values.
+This means adjusting the number, type, or nature of tasks that make up their work so that they better align to peoples’ interests, strengths, and values.
 For example, if you love social media, you could offer to support brand campaigns and make content more engaging, even if it’s not part of your formal job description.

-2. Relational crafting: this means changing the number, type and frequency of interactions and relationships you have with others.
+This means changing the number, type and frequency of interactions and relationships you have with others.
 For example, an experienced leader may might change their relationship with a colleague by becoming a mentor.

-3. Cognitive crafting: this means re-thinking and re-imagining how you think about the purpose and meaning of your work, and the impact it has on others.
+This means re-thinking and re-imagining how you think about the purpose and meaning of your work, and the impact it has on others.
 Famously, when asked about his job at NASA, one janitor replied, “I help to put astronauts on the moon!”

 We think job crafting is a great way to play on the drivers of engagement we identified in our research.
 It gives people the flexibility and input to change what they do (task crafting), who they do it with (relational crafting) and why they do it (cognitive crafting).
 And by re-imagining their work tasks, relationships and purpose they can make better use of their skills and experience, making their work more challenging and stimulating.